EarnCoinPool/dRep/Gov-action/K/K-Parameter.md

 Ensure that stake pools are adequately rewarded for maintaining the Cardano Blockchain (Appendix I, Section 2.2: #2) Number and health of stake pools (Appendix I, Section 2.2: Core Metrics)

 ### Reversion/Recovery Plan
 A reversion/recovery plan should not be necessary as the K parameters have been changed in the past and the effects are known.
 However in case of a disaster recovery the K parameter would be can/would be set back to 500.
 No other actions would need to be taken to restore network.
+Under Appendix I, Section 1 there are 3 Severity Levels classified.
+The

 ### References and Supporting Information